 How to pack for interrailing

 I’d strongly recommend starting to pack at least a week, ideally two, before departure day.
-It’s useful to get all the clothes and bits and pieces together and work out how they’re all going to fit in the bag.
+It’s useful to get together all the clothes and bits and pieces on your interrail packing list.
+Then work out how they’re all going to fit in the bag.
 This is a good time to think of using packing cubes too.
+And to double check your list to ensure nothing has been forgotten.

 It’s also a good plan to work out where tickets, money, phone, sunglasses and water are going to be stowed, both in transit and on a day out.